Day 2 at the Sony Open and Justin Thomas does one better than the record he equalled day 1 and has set the lowest two day total at 123.

 After arriving yesterday morning, I wrote for an hour or so until Derrell (Mackenzie Hughes’ caddie) sent me a message and I met him to walk the front nine so he could see how the course was rolling.

 When we stopped at the 2nd green, I climbed into the laser tracking tower, took a photo and chatted with Marshal and Adam checking out what they were doing.
 They track the approach shots to the green.
 It was very hot up there.

 Derrell and I chatted with TJ, another caddie doing the same thing before I left for the media centre to recharge and grab a cup of tea.

-I had met a guy online, Sutee, who sent me to meet David Havens at the Aloha PGA tent.
-He told me David is running a nonprofit too.
+I was given a name of David Havens at the Aloha PGA tent.
+I was told David is running a nonprofit too.

 So off I toddled and had a wonderful golf chat with David.

 Bizarrely when I told him where we have juniors he asked who the junior was in Nepal.
 Turns out David not only knows Pratima and has worked with her coach Sacchin (who Fairways are paying to cover some of Pratima’s lesson costs), she was wearing a hat of David’s in the photos in Golf Digest magazine.

 David is running Spare for Change, donating time, clubs and lessons to all who need it – children and adults alike.
 He was quite impressed with my golf story and what we are doing at Fairways.

 I watched him fit and make multiple clubs for the children that stopped by the Aloha PGA tent and I chatted with the juniors about our shared love of golf.